 Combination : the combination designates several variations of different sections that we combine and display at the same time to the exposed visitors.
 A combination would be “Buy” in blue or “Start” in red, for example.

-2 What is the value of MVTs for your optimization strategy?
+2 What is the value of multivariate testing for your optimization strategy?

-The first advantage of an MVT compared to a classic A/B test is that it allows a greater understanding of the reasons that explain the differences in performance between different variations.
+Compared to a classic A/B test a multivariate test allows a greater understanding of the reasons behind performance differences between different variations.

-By systematically breaking down changes into combinations, we can isolate the elements of the tested page and measure the influence of each of them.
+By systematically breaking down potential changes into combinations, we can isolate the key elements on the page being tested and measure the influence of each of them.

-The multivariate test lets you understand how the elements of a page interact with each other and which ones are instrumental in improving performance.
+A multivariate test lets you understand how the elements of the page interact with each other and which ones are instrumental to improving performance

-Automatic implementation of the combinations will save you precious time.
-This is especially true with a large number of different factors.
+Automatic creating and testing all potential combinations of a change will save you precious time.
+This is especially true when you are evaluating a large number of different factors.

-If we add a change in the shape of the CTA (square or rectangular) to our previous example (3 colors, 2 wordings), we get to 2 x 2 x 3 = 12 different variations to test in order to identify the variation that best converts.
+If we add a change to the shape of the CTA (square or rectangle) to our previous example of three colors and two wordings, we get to 12 different variations (2 x 2 x 3) that we need to test in order to identify the variation that converts best.

 When you don’t have a clear-cut opinion on the hypotheses to be initially tested

-The first stage of designing your A/B test is to imagine the different changes you want to test.
+The first stage of designing your A/B test is to generate the different changes you want to test.

-In certain situations, it’s hard to have an initial opinion on the element that will make the difference.
-Your CTA is not performing as expected — is the problem the wording, the color, the shape?
-It’s not easy to have a strong hypothesis right from the start.
+However, sometimes it can be hard to pinpoint the individual element that will make the key difference.
+For example, if your CTA is not performing as expected is the problem the wording, the color, or the shape?
+It’s not easy to be sure enough to create a strong hypothesis right from the start.

-In this case, an MVT is essential.
-You can test several elements at the same time, and let Kameleoon generate all the possible combinations for you.
-In this way, you won’t rule out any possibility from the outset, and will save considerable time thanks to automation.
+In this case, a multivariate test is essential.
+You can test several elements at the same time, and let your testing platform generate all the possible combinations for you.
+This means you don’t rule out any possibilities, and you’ll save considerable time thanks to automation.

 When you’re working from an analytical perspective

-As we said, a multivariate test can refine the analysis of results, by isolating the different components of the changes being tested.
+As we have said, a multivariate test can refine the analysis of your results by isolating the different components within the changes being tested.

-If you’re working from an analytical perspective in which the interpretation and understanding of your A/B test results are key, then multivariate testing will be a good ally.
+If you’re working from an analytical perspective where the interpretation and understanding of your A/B test results are key, then multivariate testing will be a good ally.

 The question of minimum traffic

-Indeed, the higher the number of combinations, the more traffic you need.
+The amount of traffic on the page being tested needs to be considered before you start testing.
+Essentially, the higher the number of combinations, the more traffic you will need.

-Generally speaking, it is considered that we obtain an acceptable reliability rate in an A/B test:
+Generally speaking, you’ll obtain an acceptable reliability rate in an A/B test from:

-- From 1,000 visits/variations if the page being tested has a high conversion rate (such as engagement on a landing page or click-through rate for a CTA button) and where the expected potential gain is high (for example, +10% or 20%) ;
+- 1,000 visits per variation if the page being tested has a high conversion rate (such as engagement on a landing page or click-through rate for a CTA button), and where the expected potential gain is high (for example, +10% or 20%)

-So try to imagine how it is at the end of the conversion funnel, where conversion rates are generally weak and traffic is also low.
-Reaching 7,500 visits/variations becomes complicated.
-And the more we multiply the number of variations (which happens quickly, with MVT), the more we need the traffic to be high to reach the critical threshold of number of conversions by variation.
+Reaching 7,500 visits per variation takes time and can be complicated.
+And of course the more we multiply the number of variations (which happens quickly with multivariate testing), the higher we need traffic to be in order to reach the critical threshold of number of conversions by variation.

-In a nutshell, as the nature of MVTs is combinatorial, it is highly recommended that you select a finite and relatively low number of variables to change.
-There’s no point in using multiple variations if it’s to read results that are meaningless because they were not validated by a sufficiently large sample of visitors.
+Essentially, as the nature of a multivariate test is combinatorial, it is highly recommended that you select a finite and relatively low number of variables to change.
+There’s no point in using multiple variations if it generates results that are meaningless because the visitor sample size was not large enough to make them valid.

 4 How does multivariate testing work?

-As with a classic A/B test, the first stage is to create the variations you want to test in the Kameleoon graphic editor.
+As with a classic A/B test, the first stage is to create the variations you want to test.

-Let’s go back to our example in which you want to change both the background color and wording of a CTA.
+Let’s return to our example in which you want to change both the background color and wording of a CTA.

 It’s very simple:

-In the menu, you create the sections of your test; here these are “Color” and “Wording”.
+In your A/B testing platform, such as Kameleoon, you create the sections of your test; here these are “Color” and “Wording”.